redbadger/crux/docs/src/overview.md

   [app composition](./guide/composing.md) in larger apps, for composing capabilities, and generally for a more ergonomic effect API overall~~ See [managed effects](./guide/effects.md)
-* Better code generation with additional features, and support for more languages (e.g. C#, Dart, even C++...) and in trurn more Shells (e.g. .NET, Flutter) which will also enable Desktop apps for Windows
+* Better code generation with additional features, and support for more languages (e.g. C#, Dart, even C++...) and in turn more Shells (e.g. .NET, Flutter) which will also enable Desktop apps for Windows
 * Improved documentation, code examples, and example apps for newcomers
 * Improved onboarding experience, with less boilerplate code that end users have to write or copy from an example